Isabelleux/XPillars/README.md

   note         = {Code available at: https://github.com/Isabelleux/XPillars.git}
 }
 ```
+*Please note: Full citation details (volume, pages, DOI) will be updated here if and when the paper is accepted for publication.*

 ## Acknowledgement
 This repo is based on the open source project [OpenPCDet](https://github.com/open-mmlab/OpenPCDet) and [kitti_object_vis](https://github.com/kuixu/kitti_object_vis).